omeka/omeka-s-enduser/docs/content/items.md

 - If using a resource template, the class should automatically load.
 - If not using a resource template, you may select a class from the dropdown menu (these are populated from the [Vocabularies](vocabularies.md) in your installation).

-Add information to the properties which load.
+Add information to the properties that load.
 If you do not select a resource template or class, the Dublin Core properties Title and Description will load automatically.

 You may add text, a resource from the installation, or an external link in each field.